bacchinl/PhD_Polythermal_Glacier_Svalbard/igm-example/enthalpy-demo/README.md

 Run the experiment with `igm_run +experiment=params_spin_up_enthalpy`

-To vizualize the result, go in `Codes_plot`, modify `date_simu` in `plot_CTS.py` to match your last run datetime and run it.
-The results are stored in the simulation output directory.
+To vizualize the result, go in `Codes_plots`, 	and run `python plot_all_cts.py`.
+This codes will generate profile plots along the GPR observation directly for the latest simulation.
+You can also point it durectly to the simulation of your choice with `python plot_all_cts.py yyyy-mm-dd/hh-mm-ss`.

 ## Step 2 - Finding the best parameters with Optuna